JunganSe/J-Rdp/Readme.md

 Two general settings can be configured:
 - `pollingInterval` decides how often, in milliseconds, the watched folder(s) should be checked for new files.\
   Default is 1000.
 The value must be between 100 and 30000.
-- `deleteDelay` decides how long to wait before deleting a file, after launching it.\
+- `deleteDelay` decides how long to wait before deleting a file after launching it.\
   Default is 3000.
 The value must be between 100 and 30000.

+Omitted settings will use their default values.

 ### Profiles
-(todo)
+To configure

 <br/><br/>